liyanchang/yubikey-setup/README.md

-# Yubikey Setup
+# YubiKey Setup

-*You bought a yubikey - now what?*
+*You bought a YubiKey - now what?*

-The goal is to outline the steps to configure your yubikey in a sane method and to use it to maximize your security.
+The goal is to outline the steps to configure your YubiKey in a sane method and to use it to maximize your security.

 This guide is for users who are comfortable with the command line and various technical jargon.

-This is highly opinionated on how you should and should not use your yubikey but is organized well enough that you should be able to modify if you have a need.
+This is highly opinionated on how you should and should not use your YubiKey but is organized well enough that you should be able to modify if you have a need.

-The instructions have been tested on macOS 10.12 (Sierra) with a Yubikey 4 and Yubikey Neo.
+The instructions have been tested on macOS 10.12 (Sierra) with a YubiKey 4 and YubiKey Neo.

-To perform these instructions, the Yubikey should be plugged into your computer's USB port.
+To perform these instructions, the YubiKey should be plugged into your computer's USB port.